Freesync is an adaptive synchronization technology that is widely used in monitors of all price categories.

 There is not doubt in the fact that no other panels (i.e VA or TN) can compare with IPS in color reproduction.
 When comparing the two side by side, you will notice a blast of new colors emerging from the IPS panel.

-The drawback is that IPS panels suffer from the slowest response times of the lot.
+The drawback is that IPS panels have a slower response time vs LED.
 Although the difference between 5 ms or 1 ms is rarely visible by casual gamers, for hardcore gamers this could be an issue.

 Another great feature of this display is the virtually frameless design.
 This is yet another added benefit of IPS panel, they almost always enable the construction of gorgeous monitors such as this.